 Quality and Safety

 At Orchard Hospital, we have a culture of safety.
-We value an unwavering focus on patient safety that fosters not only technical excellence, but compassionate and safe care for our patients.
+We value an unwavering focus on patient safety that fosters technical excellence, and compassionate and safe care for our patients.
 We continuously look for ways to improve our care.

 - Quality Initiatives